philanc/slua/doc/mtcp.md

 	idx: integer index in s.
 The bytes to send start in s at idx
 	n: number of bytes to send (if too large, n is adjusted to the number of bytes remaining in string s at idx) idx and n are optional.
-If not present they are assumed to be 1 and #s. return the number of bytes sent, or (nil error msg).
+If not present they are assumed to be 1 and the number of bytes remaining in string s at idx. return the number of bytes sent, or (nil error msg).
 In case of write error, the error msg includes the value of 'errno'